 Ranakpur is named after Rana Kumbha, the ruler of Mewar who offered his land for the construction of a temple.
 Inspired by a dream of a celestial vehicle, a Jain businessman Dharna Shah, started its construction under the patronage of Rana Kumbha.
 The construction is well documented in a 1437 CE copper-plate record, inscriptions in the temple and a Sanskrit text Soma-Saubhagya Kavya.
 When the ground floor was completed, Acharya Soma Sundar Suri of Tapa Gachha supervised the ceremonies, which too are described in Soma-Saubhagya Kavya.
 The construction continued until 1458 AD.

-During September to March, accommodation would have to be booked in advance as rooms might be booked.
-Budget hotels cost in the range of Rs 600 to Rs 1000 per room for one night, and medium priced hotels cost Rs 1000 to 4000 per room.
-Luxury accommodation is also available and would cost between Rs 6000 and Rs 7000 per room.
-During summer the temperature rises to 45 degree Celsius, so air conditioned accommodation might be required, whereas in winter the weather is cool and pleasant.
+Budget hotels cost in the range of Rs 600 to Rs 1000 per room for one night, and mid-range hotels will cost you between Rs 1000 and 4000 per room.
+Ranakpur also offers some luxury accommodation that will set you back by Rs 6000 to Rs 7000 per night.
+During summer the temperature goes up to 45 degree Celsius; winters however are pleasant.

 The average minimum and maximum temperature of Ranakpur is as given below.
 The best time to visit Ranakpur is also specified.